mpw/CocoaClassBrowser/BUILDME.md

 ##Compile clang and LLVM

-Follow the instructions in [clang's getting started guide](http://clang.llvm.org/get_started.html) to build the clang and LLVM libraries, and install them into /usr/local along with the headers.
-You'll need to [patch LLVM bug 15079](http://llvm.org/bugs/show_bug.cgi?id=15079), a patch is included in the linked bug report.
+Follow the instructions in clang's getting started guide to build the clang and LLVM libraries, and install them into /usr/local along with the headers.

-The current master in ClassBrowser was tested with SVN revision 199797 of LLVM, Clang and Compiler-RT.
-Contributions for a superior build process that let us manage the LLVM libraries better are welcome :-).
+The current master in ClassBrowser was tested with SVN revision 201767 of LLVM, Clang and Compiler-RT.
+Contributions for a better build process that let us manage the LLVM libraries better are welcome :-).

 ##Clone the project